soosyze/soosyze/README.md

 * :gb: [README in English](README.md)
 * :fr: [README en Français](README_fr.md)

-# About
+## About

-Soosyze CMS is a micro content management system without a database.
+Soosyze CMS is a content management system without a database.
 It's easy to create and manage your website easily with little or no technical knowledge.
 It is based on an MVC micro-framework in object-oriented PHP and on a noSQL library to ensure its stability and evolution.

 To encourage us to continue the development of Soosyze CMS do not hesitate to put a star :star: Github.
 Thank you :heart: